Fields

 As an example, if a "Team" inside your application gets deleted, all the "Member" records that relate to it would now point to a non-existing record, which your application should not have to handle.

-RONIN solves this by making it possible to define "Actions" for fields of type "Record" which are executed whenever a given action is performed on the parent record.
+RONIN solves this by making it possible to define "Actions" for fields of type "Reference" which are executed whenever a given action is performed on the parent record.
 Namely, the following actions are available:

 • None: No actions will be performed.
 This option is not recommended unless your application prevents the aforementioned kinds of inconsistency issues itself.